Paul J. Mayer

 As a result of this clarity of thought, you are now able to plan ahead and make better decisions moving forward.
 This subsequently enhances your chances of overcoming the obstacles you face in the pursuit of the goal you had in mind.

 Overall, patience has made you happier and mentally healthier because you are no longer at the whim of circumstances, but rather sitting in the driver’s seat in full control of the mental and emotional faculties of your mind.
 And this is really where true power resides.
-It resides in your ability to patiently handle anything that life throws your way with clarity of mind; coming from a calm and responsive state.
-And that is in essence the real value of patience.
+It resides in your ability to patiently and calmly handle anything that life throws your way with a clarity of mind.
+And that is, in essence, the real value of patience.

 Why Be Patient?